MarcoDorantes/XlsxCommand/README.md

 ```

 ### 7. Create an Excel XLSX Worksheet with cells of Excel Date data type using a PowerShell class.
+*Note*: See example #9 for another, a bit simpler, way to achieve the same as this example (given the latest `XlsxCommand` version is installed and loaded).

 This example writes the values of the `Name`, and `LastWriteTime` properties of found PDF files into a new Excel Workbook (XLSX) file at the given path.
 The cells in the column related to the `Modified` class property are written as values of Excel `Date` data type:

 ```